openstack/octavia/doc/source/reference/introduction.rst

 and Neutron LBaaS version 2.
 This glossary is available here: :doc:`glossary`

-If you are familiar with Neutron LBaaS version 1 terms and usage, it is especially important for you to understand how the meanings of the terms “VIP," "load balancer," and "load balancing," have changed in Neutron LBaaS version 2.
+If you are familiar with Neutron LBaaS version 1 terms and usage, it is especially important for you to understand how the meanings of the terms "VIP," "load balancer," and "load balancing," have changed in Neutron LBaaS version 2.

 Our use of these terms should remain consistent with the :doc:`glossary`